Alumni and Friends

 About Our Students

-Eighty percent of the College's students come from households with incomes of less than $40,000 annually.
-For these students, scholarships are the only means of attaining a high-quality education at a private liberal arts institution such as Alderson-Broaddus.
-In 2010-11, the College was able to provide students with more than $675,000 in endowed scholarship aid.
+Eighty percent of the University's students come from households with incomes of less than $40,000 annually.
+For these students, scholarships are the only means of attaining a high-quality education at a private liberal arts institution such as Alderson Broaddus University.
+In 2010-11, the University was able to provide students with more than $675,000 in endowed scholarship aid.
 While significant, more scholarship aid is needed to allow the College to serve more students.

 How You Can Help